KaruroChori/klipper-deployer/README.md

 > [!CAUTION]
-> This software is not in beta, but it is still a work in progress.
+> This software is now in beta, but it is still a work in progress.
 > Most of the documented features are now working, yet you should expect the cli interface and the configuration schema to be broken with new releases.

 # What is this?